Reviews You Can Rely On

 Measured Weight 2.17 lbs

 Unfortunately, the Bosch PS31-2A can't quite compare to the drilling and driving performance of the top-tier, higher voltage tools.
 The 12-volt Bosch struggled to drive the ½" lag screw into its full 5" depth and complained the whole time.
-Our testers noted it “would get hot after drilling the second hole” during our one-inch spade bit testing as well, reminding us that this device is designed for more moderate projects.
-The battery life here is also somewhat lackluster, and it has a longer charge time of 85 minutes.
+Our testers noted it “would get hot after drilling the second hole” during our one-inch spade bit testing, reminding us that this device is designed for more moderate projects.
+The battery life here is also somewhat lackluster, with a longer charge time of 85 minutes.
 While a few other 12-volt models outperform the Bosch overall, we found the price of the Bosch to be enticing, making this Bosch a good bargain for a tool that is more than capable of handling light-duty tasks and house projects.
-If you can step up your budget while searching for a 12-volt drill driver, then we recommend you look at the superior DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.
-The Dewalt is an oldie but goodie, and the 771C2 has latched onto the market for the past few years, earning not only a high count in online reviews but also positives to match.
+If you can increase your budget while searching for a 12-volt drill driver, we recommend looking at the superior DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.
+The Dewalt is an oldie but goodie, and the 771C2 has latched onto the market for the past few years, earning a high count in online reviews and positives to match.
 We recently brought back this model into our review because everyone loves it so much for its great drilling power and flawless driving abilities.
 However, it is more expensive, so if you'd like to stick to your budget, the Bosch is a good choice.

 Read more: Bosch 12V Max Drill/Driver Kit PS31-2A review